emerysteele/macrodeckwebview/Readme.md

 ﻿
-# MacroDeck WebView Tray Applet
+# WebView Tray Applet for MacroDeck

  - Small applet that pops up a window with MacroDeck's Web Client, for easy access to macros right from your system tray.